kalai456/Plant-Layout-and-Factory-Layout-Design_DELMIA/README.md

 8. Safe positioning of conveyors and storage racks.

-17. ADVANTAGES OF THE PROPOSED LAYOUT
+17. ADVANTAGES OF THE DELMIA SIMULATION

-1. Smooth material flow from raw material to finished product.
+1. Provides a 3D visualization of the manufacturing plant.
-2. Reduced unnecessary material handling.
+2. Helps in understanding the arrangement of machines and equipment.
-3. Better utilization of available floor space.
+3. Enables visualization of material flow.
-4. Improved operator accessibility.
+4. Helps identify unnecessary material movement.
-5. Clear separation of manufacturing and inspection areas.
+5. Provides better understanding of space utilization.
-6. Improved workplace safety through safety fencing.
+6. Allows safety fencing and operator areas to be represented.
-7. Easier supervision of the manufacturing process.
+7. Helps in studying the manufacturing system before physical implementation.
-8. Convenient storage of raw materials and finished products.
+8. Improves understanding of the relationship between machines, storage, conveyors, and inspection areas.
-9. Better organization of machines and equipment.
+9. Supports planning of an organized manufacturing environment.
-10. Suitable arrangement for batch production.
+10. Provides a virtual representation of the proposed batch-production system.

 18. RESULT

-A process plan and 3D plant layout for batch production of transmission shafts were successfully developed.
+The process plan and 3D plant layout simulation for batch production of transmission shafts were successfully developed using DELMIA.

 The manufacturing sequence was established from raw-material cutting through CNC turning, secondary machining, deburring, inspection, and finished-product storage.

-The plant layout was modelled using DELMIA Plant Layout Design, incorporating machines, conveyors, storage racks, inspection facilities, operator areas, and safety fencing.
+A virtual manufacturing environment was created using DELMIA Plant Layout Design, incorporating machines, conveyors, storage racks, inspection facilities, operator areas, and safety fencing.

-The proposed layout provides systematic material flow and an organized manufacturing environment suitable for transmission-shaft production.
+The simulation successfully represents the proposed manufacturing system and provides a clear visualization of material flow, machine arrangement, and plant organization.

 19. CONCLUSION

-The transmission shaft manufacturing plant was successfully planned using suitable CNC and NC machining operations.
+The transmission shaft manufacturing process was successfully planned and simulated using suitable CNC and NC machining operations.
 EN8 / AISI 1040 steel was selected as the raw material based on its strength, machinability, and suitability for shaft manufacturing.

 The proposed process sequence consists of cutting, facing, rough turning, step and profile turning, grooving, chamfering, drilling/tapping, finish turning, deburring, and inspection.

-The DELMIA Plant Layout Design provides a 3D representation of the manufacturing facility and enables the arrangement of machines, material-handling systems, storage areas, inspection facilities, and safety zones to be visualized.
+The DELMIA Plant Layout Design was used to create a 3D virtual simulation of the manufacturing facility.
+The simulation represents the arrangement of machines, material-handling systems, storage areas, inspection facilities, operator areas, and safety zones.

-The proposed arrangement supports smooth material flow, reduced unnecessary handling, organized production, improved workplace safety, and efficient batch manufacturing of transmission shafts.
+The developed simulation provides a clear visualization of the proposed manufacturing system and helps in studying material flow, machine arrangement, space utilization, and workplace safety before actual plant implementation.

 20. OVERALL PROCESS FLOW